 Raw: this is the movie that had audience members fainting when it debuted at the Toronto Film Festival.
 This is the movie that apparently had LA cinemas handing out sick bags.
 Have you got what it takes to sit through the grisliest film of 2017 so far?

 Think Carrie crossed with the films of David Cronenberg, such as The Fly, and you’ll get some idea of what type of horror awaits in Raw.
-So yes, the squeamish should steer clear, but whether you like horror films or not, Raw is likely to be the one of the most visually stunning films you’ll see this year.
+So yes, the squeamish should steer clear, but whether you like horror films or not, Raw is likely to be one of the most visually stunning films you’ll see this year.
 It grabs you with its constant sense of dread and mystery, yet there is no clear villain.

 We follow Justine (Garance Mariller), a student starting her first year on a veterinary course.
 Her welcome to university is pretty brutal, as every newcomer is put through gruelling initiation tasks, like being drenched in animal blood and having to eat raw meat.
 Justine has been raised a strict vegetarian her whole life, so eating meat is a big no-no.

 Her older sister Alexia (Ella Rumpf) is also at the university and according to her, taking a taste of bodily organs during your first week on campus is the done thing.
 Justine wants to fit in, so she’s more or less forced into it.
-Turns out, she kind of like it.
+Turns out, she kind of likes it.
 Maybe a little too much, because she starts craving more and more of that raw meat.
 She’s got no time for veggie dishes and hummus anymore.
 Her new carnivorous cravings have taken over.
 She starts sneaking bites of chicken breast and other meat, but that won’t do the job forever.
 What she really craves is human flesh and her hunger keeps on growing.

 At the same time, Justine is finding out who she is and exploring her sexuality.
 I loved how this film is a coming-of-age story, that just happens to have a girl turning into a cannibal.
 I thought the whole ‘away-from-home’ transformation that Justine undergoes was very clever.
-At heart, this is classic horror where the prey become the predator.
+At heart, this is classic horror where the prey becomes the predator.
 But I can’t think of any other film that mixes coming-of-age with cannibalism, so that’s the film’s main selling point and its spot of originality.

 There’s never a suggestion that Justine is supernatural, which I actually found quite refreshing.
 This film could have easily been written as a vampire story, with its themes of sex and transformation, so I’m glad it doesn’t go down that (boring) road.